GeorgeGor15/Test-Bianance-access-/README.md

 4. Updating Treeview fields with frequent data updates
 5. Creating a timer by running a parallel deamon process

-Binance module is taken from https://github.com/Bablofil/binance-api with few adds
+Binance_api module is taken from https://github.com/Bablofil/binance-api with few adds

 You should save "Futures Watcher.py" and "binance_api.py" in same directory.<BR>
 You should enter in Text correct API_KEY and API_SECRET before press "Start" button.